yashu1wwww/Google-Maps-auto-photo-upload/README.md

 After opening Chrome, paste the following two lines of code from the script into the command prompt and hit enter.
 This will open the google map URL in Chrome, automatically...

 That's it!
-The URL will open in the previously opened localhost Chrome and do auto ratings...
+The URL will open in the previously opened localhost Chrome and do auto photo upload...

 Finally, in the command prompt, enter "pip install Random" and hit enter to install the necessary library.